 Baby Sleep Essentials to Help Even for the Worst SleeperThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 We’ve all been there: You’re super sleep deprived as a new parent.
 Your infant has nursed (or bottle fed) themselves to sleep, and they’re peacefully sleeping in your arms.
 You can’t wait to put them down so you can grab a few hours of uninterrupted sleep, and as you put them in their crib (or bassinet, or wherever they are sleeping) they wake up!
 And start crying. 😫(A slient “noooooo” goes off in your head).
 So you go back to rocking, bouncing, holding them, and every time you try to put them down, they wake up! (ahh!)
 OR – they go to sleep just fine but wake up every 3 hours at night!
 Baby sleep is one of the most common topics I get asked questions about.
 The “12 hours a night” baby seems like one of those elusive goals many of us are chasing after.
 And I get it – lack of sleep can make you CRAZY.
 Many of you know that I have two kids (Layla – 5 years old and Ayan – 17 months old).
 What you might not know is that both kids were terrible sleepers for the first 8 weeks of their life.
 Layla, for example, did not sleep from 9pm to 4am every single day for 8 weeks straight.
 No matter what we did, she never slept.
 She didn’t sleep in the car, on a plane, or in the stroller from the moment she was born.
 It was ridiculous.
 My husband and I were so tired we started hallucinating (and trying to pick up) imaginary babies in our house!
 It was crazy.
 Ayan fell asleep just fine but woke up every 1-2 hours for the first 8 weeks of his life.
 His longest stretch was 3 hours, and while that might be normal, I was starting to lose my mind with all the middle of the night feedings.
 That is when we knew we needed to get creative when it came to getting Layla (and eventually, Ayan) to go to sleep.
 So, for all those sleep deprived parents out there, here are my baby sleep essentials to help even the WORST sleeper!